Hang Clean Alternatives

 The first five alternatives are other Olympic lift variations.
 They all differ in either their finish positions, equipment used or overall movement.
 Depending on your situation (available equipment, technical ability, etc), you may find one of these exercises a better fit.

 The second five alternatives are all exercises that focus on power development through explosively training triple extension, but they are not Olympic lifts.
-If you’re not comfortable doing Olympic lifts yet, one of these movements may be a better fit for your training.
+If you’re not comfortable doing Olympic lifts yet, these movements offer many of the same benefits but are much less technical.

 Hang Power Clean